Looking at the Root Causes of Violence in the Workplace

 - Training Classes – Providing employees with training classes can help alert employees to the risk so they know how to respond.
 There are many workplace security firms that offer high quality training in this area.
 In addition, however, the classes could be run internally using standard information.

-- Safety Signs – Using an industrial label maker (which you can purchase here) or other tools to create custom signs (similar to these) for your workplace can be surprisingly effective.
+- Safety Signs – Using an industrial label maker or other tools to create custom signs (similar to these) for your workplace can be surprisingly effective.
 Placing signs throughout the facility that reiterate the fact that violence is never an option, or giving simple instructions on what people should do if they witness violent or suspicious behavior can help in many instances.

 - Open Discussions – Encouraging people to openly talk about the risks of workplace violence can be very helpful.
 These don’t have to be formal discussions, or even run directly by managers or other leaders.
 Simply allowing this type of discussion to take place can help people to better understands the risks so they can deal with them better.